woefulwabbit/ww-deal/README.md

-# ww-deal Contract Bridge Tournament Dealer
+# ww-deal Contract Bridge Tournament Deal Generator

-ww-deal is a Contract Bridge Tournament Dealer.
-Like [Hans van Staveren's Big Deal](https://sater.home.xs4all.nl/), this dealer satisfy the following requirements that are necessary for a tournament dealer:
+ww-deal is a Contract Bridge Tournament Deal Generator.
+Like [Hans van Staveren's Big Deal](https://sater.home.xs4all.nl/), this deal generator satisfies the following requirements that are necessary for a tournament deal generator:

 1. The software should be able to generate every possible bridge deal, since that is also possible with manual dealing
 2. The software should generate every deal with the same probability, without being influenced by the board number, previous hands or any other circumstance